 Although not connected by geography, time or culture to the colour revolutions, Hong Kong's 'Umbrella Revolution' (also known as 'Occupy Central' and the 'Umbrella Movement') in 2014 similarly involved popular protests against authoritarian rule and lack of democracy.
 The name 'umbrella' refers to the fact that many activists held umbrellas as a symbol of protest during the events.
 Hong Kong is a semi-autonomous island territory and a former British colony.
 It passed from British to Chinese control in 1997 and part of the deal was that China would allow at least a measure of democracy to continue.
 China, of course, is ruled by a Communist government and is a one-party state that strictly limits political competition.
 Protesters believed that the Chinese government was going back on an agreement to allow Hong Kong to have open elections and was progressively governing Hong Kong more like mainland China.
 There were also underlying economic issues, with Hong Kong's citizens experiencing some of the highest levels of wealth and income inequality in the world.
 For several weeks, Hong Kong's ultra-modern business centre was transformed into a conflict zone, with up to 200,000 protestors confronted by police in riot gear.
 The protests eventually fizzled out, with the protesters not only failing to persuade the government of China to accede to their demands but also experiencing dwindling support as people grew tired of the disruption to their lives.
 As was the case in some Central and Eastern European countries, this highlights the ability of entrenched rulers to stay in power without making significant concessions.
-Yet it is also clear that the protests have had an impact on how many Hong Kong citizens view their political future.
-This may be significant in years to come as a large proportion of the protesters were students and young people.
+Yet it is also clear that the protests have had an impact on how Hong Kong citizens view their political future as they inspired a later wave of anti-China protests from 2019 onwards.